 Program Therapist/Social Worker (12 months) Special Education

-The Foundation Schools is a special education day school which delivers innovative school programs and support services for children and adolescents with emotional disabilities, autism spectrum disorders and other learning challenges.
+The Foundation Schools is a special education day school which delivers innovative school programs and support services for children and adolescents with emotional disabilities, other disabilities and learning challenges.
 For over 40 years, the combination of academic support and therapeutic services has given our students a chance to reach their full potential.
 The Foundation Schools has schools in Gaithersburg, Largo and Landover, Maryland that serve over 200 students in grades K-12.
-We are currently accepting resumes for Program Therapist candidates for our Landover autism program.
+We are currently accepting resumes for Program Therapist candidates for our Landover program.

 The mission of The Foundation Schools is to provide a highly specialized educational and therapeutic program for students preparing them to be productive and successful in their future academic and career paths.
 The Foundation Schools employs special education strategies and techniques to provide quality instruction that results in the students’ mastery of approved curriculum and that promotes social, emotional and cognitive learning.
 We effectively manage student behavior through implementation of behavior management systems, school rules and policies.

 Our Core Values’ provide a strong foundation for our programs, are integrated into our positive behavior intervention system, drive our actions and guide our staff and students daily to TWIRL (Teamwork, Work Ethic, Integrity, Respect, and Leadership).
 We offer a supportive working environment with small class sizes and excellent resources.

 The Foundation Schools offers a comprehensive benefit package including tuition assistance and a generous retirement package.
 Visit our website at www.foundationschools.org for more information.